 There is no mistaking the wonder of the Massey cocktail.
 This one is unique, a bit like an Irish Manhattan meets a gin martini, with a herbal twist or two.
 The recipe pairs Irish whiskey with London dry gin then tosses in a little sweet vermouth.
 To build up the flavor, you'll add green herbal liquor and the slightest hint of a bitter Italian aperitif.
 The result is the ultimate Irish whiskey dinner cocktail.

 07 of 12

-Think of the Tully 10 cider as an Irish julep for autumn.
+The whiskey cider julep is a perfect Irish whiskey cocktail for autumn.
 Just like the mint julep, you'll begin with a muddle of mint and syrup, but this time with a little lime.
-Toss in the whiskey, a little lime, then a good apple cider (hard or nonalcoholic, your choice).
+Toss in the whiskey, then a good hard apple cider.
 It's a fascinating blend of flavors and definitely not your average whiskey drink.

 08 of 12

-The zesty Irishman proves that both Irish and Scotch whiskey can work in a sour drink.
+The zesty Irishman proves that both Irish and Scotch whisky can work in a sour drink.
 The recipe pairs the two dark spirits with triple sec and fresh lemon then tops it off with a splash of ginger ale.
 It really is zesty and ideal when you're in the mood for something that's simultaneously slow, smooth, and invigorating.Continue to 9 of 12 below.

 09 of 12